ggirelli/python-click-autocomplete-example/README.md

 ## Usage

-Set up the environment with:
+Set up the example's environment and enter it with:

 ```bash
 git clone https://github.com/ggirelli/python-click-autocomplete-example.git